 How to get endowment life insurance

-If you’re looking for to get life insurance and also save for the future at the same time, for instance to cover university expenses for your children or pay off a mortgage, then you’ll want to look into an endowment life insurance policy.
+Whether you’re looking to cover university expenses for your children or pay off a mortgage, it’s worth considering an endowment life insurance policy.
+Let us take you through the details.

 What is endowment life insurance?